01 of 07

 Another major difference between the two Orlando theme park giants is their histories.

 Disney World opened in 1971.
-Walt Disney dreamed up the ambitious "Florida Project," but he died 1966 and never saw it open.
+Walt Disney dreamed up the ambitious "Florida Project," but he died in 1966 and never saw it open.
 Walt's brother and business partner, Roy Disney, lived to see Disney World open but he died three months later.
 Disney World opened with one theme park and three hotels but has grown over the years to the size of a major city.

 04 of 07